Searching For or Reviewing Evidence Improves Crowdworkers' Misinformation Judgments and Reduces Partisan Bias: Introduction

 The rise of misinformation on social platforms is a serious challenge.
 About a fifth of Americans now obtain their news primarily from social platforms \cite{mitchell2020americans}; however, because anyone can post anything, a user can easily encounter misinformation \cite{vosoughi2018spread,grinberg2019fake}.
-Platforms have recently committed to countering the spread of misinformation, via methods such as informing news consumers that an item may be false or misleading, algorithmically demoting it, or removing it entirely \cite{fb3rdparty}.
-Any such action starts with identifying misinformation.
-Not everyone, however, agrees about which particular news items contain misinformation.
+Platforms have recently committed to countering the spread of harmful misinformation, via methods such as informing news consumers that an item may be false or misleading, algorithmically demoting it, or removing it entirely \cite{fb3rdparty}.

-Journalists and professional fact checkers have the greatest expertise in assessing misinformation.
-Fact checkers have well-codified processes and criteria focusing on specific factual claims.
-On the other hand, typical news articles contain multiple factual claims, some of them more prominent than others.
-Thus, there is some inherent subjectivity in assessing how misleading an entire article is.
-Concerns have also been raised that professional fact checkers may skew liberal in their subjective judgments, despite their professional commitment to set aside personal biases.
+The ground truth of whether a news article merits one of these enforcement actions is not simple to define.
+Typical news articles contain multiple factual claims, some of them more prominent than others, some of them more factually accurate than others, and some of them more harmful than others in their impacts on readers who may be misled.
+Moreover, an article may mislead readers without making a factual claim, such as by asking a factual question in a way that invites an incorrect inference about the correct answer.
+Thus, assessments of misinformation often go beyond a binary notion of true and false to use multi-point scales and to include aspects such as misleadingness, harm, neutrality, completeness, accuracy, trustworthiness, and objectivity \cite{SOPRANO2021102710,barbera2020crowdsourcing,allen2020scaling}.

-Moreover, there is always some noise in any human judgment process, based on fatigue, distractions, and differences between raters.
-That noise can be reduced by averaging judgments from several people.
-It is expensive, however, to assemble large panels of journalists to assess news articles.
-Large journalist panels are not a practical approach for a platform such as Google or Facebook to assess thousands of news items every day.
-They would be very costly even for regular audits of samples of news articles that were judged through some other means such as automated algorithms.
+Crowdsourcing, or using pools of laypeople, has been shown to be effective for many labeling tasks (e.g., \cite{mitra2015credbank,chung2019efficient}).
+Social media platforms have begun to explore ways to use crowd workers and platform users as part of their misinformation assessment processes.
+For example, Facebook implemented a process they called ``Community Review'' where crowd workers identified misinformation to route for final evaluation by fact-checking organizations \cite{fbcommunityReview}.
+Twitter's Birdwatch program created a community of Twitter users who identify and label tweets that propagate misinformation \cite{colemanIntroducingBirdwatchCommunitybased2021}.
+Any process that involves broad participation, however, raises several concerns.